-- Coordinate streetscape elements with neighboring properties along the street. - a.
-Consider the design context when determining sidewalk improvements. - b.
+- 3. Coordinate streetscape elements with neighboring properties along the street. - a.
+Consider the design context when determining sidewalk improve- - b.
 Locate furnishings near heavily used pedestrian areas, such as key pedestrian routes, building entrances and outdoor gathering places. - c.
 Design street furnishings to be durable. - d.
-Locate street furnishings so they do not impede a primary pedestrian way. - e.
-Scale street lighting for pedestrians, where applicable. - 4.
-Complement the historic character and materials of the historic context in the design of new streetscape elements and site furnishings. - a.
-In HSH-40 and HSH-60, draw from traditional designs and materials for a new site element that convey a "Main Street" character, such as: - i.
-Flat canopies with chain or cable and turnbuckle supports; and - ii.
+Locate street furnishings so they do not impede a primary pedes- - e.
+Scale street lighting for pedestrians, where applicable. - Complement the historic character and materials of the historic context in the design of new streetscape elements and site furnishings. - a.
+In HSH-40 and HSH-60, draw from traditional designs and materials for a new site element that convey a "Main Street" character, such as: - Flat canopies with chain or cable and turnbuckle supports; and - ii.
 Wood framing. - b.
-In HCO-40 and HCO-68, draw from traditional designs and materials for a new site element that convey a "cowboy" character, such as: - i.
-Flat canopies with chain or cable and turnbuckle supports; - ii.
-Wood framing with heavy metal gusset plates; - iii.
-Clerestories; and - iv.
+In HCO-40 and HCO-68, draw from traditional designs and materials for a new site element that convey a "cowboy" character, such - Flat canopies with chain or cable and turnbuckle supports; - Wood framing with heavy metal gusset plates; - Clerestories; and - iv.
 Brick paving patterns. - c.
-In HCO-55, draw from traditional designs and materials for a new site element that convey an "industrial" character, such as: - i.
-Exposed steel supports; - ii.
-Concrete foundations; and - iii.
+In HCO-55, draw from traditional designs and materials for a new site element that convey an "industrial" character, such as: - Exposed steel supports; - Concrete foundations; and - iii.
 Brick paving patterns.